Prostate cancer with metastases — Lutetium-177 PSMA (Lu-177)

 The Clinic of Advanced Biological Medicine in Frankfurt am Main aims to boost the immune system, to maintain and improve the quality of life in case of disease, minimize side effects of toxic treatment, to increase chances for recovery as well as to increase life span through the use of effective treatments.

-Prostate Cancer With Metastasis: treatment by Lutetium 177-PSMA (LU-177) in the Best Hospitals in the World
+Treatment of Prostate Cancer With Metastasis by Lutetium 177-PSMA (LU-177)

 Treatment prices are regulated by national law of the corresponding countries, but can also include additional hospital coefficients.
 In order to receive the individual cost calculation, please send us the request and medical records.